-What is really strange is that at the 45 minute mark Godzilla sinks his teeth in Anguirus’s throat and rips it out, blood gushes from the wound as Godzilla rolls the dying monster over the edge of a retaining wall, and then Godzilla uses his atomic breath to incinerate Anguirus.
-How his atomic fire achieved this is a bit of a mystery as earlier it seemed to have no effect on the angilosaurus.
-Maybe being dead weakens your defenses.
-Regardless of the inconsistency of monster attacks the movie is just barely half over and Godzilla’s primary antagonist is dead.
+What is really strange is that at the 45-minute mark Godzilla sinks his teeth in Anguirus’s throat and rips it out, blood gushes from the wound as Godzilla rolls the dying monster over the edge of a retaining wall, and then Godzilla uses his atomic breath to incinerate Anguirus.
+How his atomic fire achieved this is a bit of a mystery as earlier it seemed to have no effect on the ankylosaurus.
+Maybe being dead weakens your defences.
+Regardless of the inconsistency of monster attacks, the movie is just barely half over and Godzilla’s primary antagonist is dead.
 Who is going to stop Godzilla now?
-Sadly it’s left to our rather bland heroes who manage to track Godzilla to an isolated snow packed island, don’t ask me why an atomic fueled dinosaur decided to seek out arctic climes to hang out at, and they call in the Japanese Defense Force to engage the monster.
+Sadly it’s left to our rather bland heroes who manage to track Godzilla to an isolated snow-packed island, don’t ask me why an atomic fueled dinosaur decided to seek out arctic climes to hang out at, and they call in the Japanese Defense Force to engage the monster.

 It’s when Kobayashi makes another pass at Godzilla, in his totally unarmed seaplane, and is blasted out of the sky by the monster (he apparently didn’t get the memo on the whole atomic breath thing), but it is this brave if rather stupid act that is the clue to how Godzilla could be defeated, for when Kobayashi’s plane crashed it sent an avalanche of snow and ice down upon monster.
 This gives Tsukioka the idea of having the Defense Force planes retreat and rearm with rockets and then return to bury Godzilla in an icy tomb.
 It’s a good plan, and it does work, but the breaking up of the attack, the going back to get the rockets and the time spent working out the new plan completely destroys the pacing of what should have been a rocking finale.

 Note: There is an especially strange tactic where the Defense Force sends in ships to place barrels of oil to great a flame barrier to prevent Godzilla from escaping back into the sea.
-How burning oil is to deter a creature that was awoken by an H-Bomb, seems immune to all manner of artillery fire and wades through cities he himself sets aflame, is simply beyond me.
+How burning oil is to deter a creature that was awoken by an H-Bomb, and who seems immune to all manner of artillery fire and has been seen wading through cities he himself sets aflame, is simply beyond me.

-Regardless of the plausibility of a creature that can breathe atomic fire being buried and trapped in snow and ice that is exactly what happens, and the day is saved.
-Godzilla Raids Again isn’t a bad movie it’s just quite tonally different from the original, no allegory for nuclear holocaust here just your run of the mill monster fight, the love story doesn’t have that tragic element found in Gojira and the cast is overall bland and rather uninteresting.
-It did introduce to the franchise the idea of Godzilla encountering and fighting other giant monsters but in this outing it really didn’t add much to the proceedings.
+Regardless of the plausibility of a creature that can breathe atomic fire being buried and trapped in snow and ice – I guess maybe he was knocked unconscious and couldn’t use his breath attack – but that is exactly what happens, and the day is saved.
+Godzilla Raids Again isn’t a bad movie it’s just quite tonally different from the original, no allegory for nuclear holocaust here just your run-of-the-mill monster fight, the love story doesn’t have that tragic element found in Gojira and the cast is overall bland and rather uninteresting.
+It did introduce to the franchise the idea of Godzilla encountering and fighting other giant monsters but in this outing, it really didn’t add much to the proceedings.
 It’s not a bad movie but it’s not a very good sequel.